MORE THAN CONQUERORS (EXCERPT OF KINGDOM CONCEPTS)

 How will Antichrist overcome the saints and remove them as obstacles in his road to control of the world?
 One means is by violent persecution, driving the saints from the cities of the world.

 Speaking of the many tribulations and distresses that the saints suffer in the world, Paul states:

-Nay, in all these things we are more than conquerors through him that loved us.
+Yet in all these things we are more than conquerors through Him who loved us.
 (Romans 8:37)

 Another means is deception.
 We know from the Scriptures that it is impossible for Satan to harm the saint who keeps his eyes fastened on Christ.
 Therefore in order to overcome us Satan must deceive us and gain our cooperation in our own destruction.
 This is what the Scriptures warn he will do.

-And with all deceivableness of unrighteousness in them that perish; because they received not the love of the truth, that they might be saved.
+and with all unrighteous deception among those who perish, because they did not receive the love of the truth, that they might be saved.
 (II Thessalonians 2:10)

 Antichrist cannot deceive us if we cleave unrelentingly to the truth.
 The battle rages around “the love of the truth.”
 Believers in Jesus can be deceived and overcome if they do not remain in the truth of God.